Who Wins in a Downturn?

 Challenge

 Resilient people view a difficulty as a challenge, not as a paralysing event.
-They look at their failures and mistakes as lessons to be learned from, and as opportunities for growth.
-They don't view them as a negative reflection on their abilities or self-worth.
+They look at their failures and mistakes as lessons to be learned from and as opportunities for growth.
+They don't view them as a negative reflection of their abilities or self-worth.

 Commitment